-In Idaho, Respiratory Syncytial Virus (RSV) season officially began the week ending December 12, 2015 and ended the week of May 21, 2016.
+In Idaho, Respiratory Syncytial Virus (RSV) surveillance efforts officially began the week ending November 5, 2016.

-The end of the RSV season, or season offset, is adapted from the National Respiratory and Enteric Virus Surveillance System (NREVSS).
-RSV season offset occurs in the last of two consecutive weeks during which the reported total percentage of specimens testing positive for antigen is ≥10% .
+The beginning of the RSV season, or season onset, is adapted from the National Respiratory and Enteric Virus Surveillance System (NREVSS).
+RSV season onset occurs in the first of two consecutive weeks during which the reported total percentage of specimens testing positive for antigen is ≥10%.